oliveraw/542-final-project/README.md

 We use a coordinate MLP with a learned latent code attached to the input in order to learn multiple images and videos with a single network.
 Having first validated that such an MLP is able to learn many images at once, we turn to learning multiple videos.
 We show only our video results below:

 ### Using a Coordinate MLP to Remember a Single Video
 First, we validate that a coordinate MLP is able to learn an implicit representation for video.
-We use the same positional encoding scheme for images and video, only varying the smaller dimension of the \mathbf{B} matrix between 2 and 3.
+We use the same positional encoding scheme for images and video, only varying the smaller dimension of the $\mathbf{B}$ matrix between 2 and 3.

 | Ground Truth | No Pos.
 Enc. | $\sigma = 1$ | $\sigma = 10$ | $\sigma = 100$ |
 |---|---|---|---|---|